allstarangel/Anime-Recommendor-/README.md

 2. Make sure to install Pillow==8.4.0

 3. Navigate to the project directory
+4. All important files are located in the second branch called main-bug-fixes.
+5. The main program is located in the anime project file inside this branch.
+In that file the 'main.py' and 'gui.py' is found there as well.

 ## Usage
 1. Open a terminal in the project directory